-Students and others should report any incidents of bullying to a teacher, school administrator or any other school employee (i.e., educational assistant, receptionist, etc.).
-It is mandatory that school employees report any incidents of bullying in writing to school administration.
-Students who cannot immediately file a report must do so within thirty (30) calendar days of the last incident.
+scholars and others should report any incidents of bullying to a teacher, school administrator or any other school employee (i.e., educational assistant, receptionist, etc.).
+It is mandatory that school employees report any incidents of bullying in writing to school administration. scholars who cannot immediately file a report must do so within thirty (30) calendar days of the last incident.

-The school employee receiving the report/complaint who believes a student has been subjected to bullying or personally witnesses bullying shall:
+The school employee receiving the report/complaint who believes a scholar has been subjected to bullying or personally witnesses bullying shall:

-- Check to see if an outside agency needs to be contacted (i.e., Department of Child Safety or law enforcement). - Have the student complete a Student Concerns, Complaints, and Grievances Form.
-An adult may assist the student in completing the Student Concerns, Complaints, and Grievances Form if necessary. - At a minimum, the report/complaint shall be put in writing containing the identifying information on the complainant and such specificity of names, places and times as to permit an investigation. - At a minimum, the school employee shall put the report/complaint in writing
+- Check to see if an outside agency needs to be contacted (i.e., Department of Child Safety or law enforcement). - Have the scholar complete a scholar Concerns, Complaints, and Grievances Form obtained from the front office.
+An adult may assist the scholar in completing the scholar Concerns, Complaints, and Grievances Form if necessary. - At a minimum, the report/complaint shall be put in writing containing the identifying information on the complainant and such specificity of names, places and times as to permit an investigation. - At a minimum, the school employee shall put the report/complaint in writing containing the identifying information on the complainant and such specificity of names, places and times as to permit an investigation. - When a school employee receives the information, the employee will give the information to the school administrator no later than the next school day following the day of the report/complaint.